 She is one of hundreds of professionals relieving patients of their pain every day.
 To her it is simply a medical solution to a medical problem.

-But when Nieve starts to treat voluntary patients she finds more questions than answers.
-How can a patient’s desire for euthanasia be assessed?
+But when Nieve starts to treat voluntary patients, she finds there are more questions than answers.
+Is assisted suicide the cure, or the last resort?
 Can anyone be psychologically terminally ill?
-And what is the distinction between relief and murder?
+And what is the difference between euthanasia and murder?

 I just want to take this opportunity to thank everyone for their support so far and all the incredible feedback I’ve received about the novel.
 It’s been many years in the making and I still can’t believe the end is in sight…well, sort of.
 I hope to get the novel ready for Kindle by the end of 2017, so follow me on Facebook and Twitter for all updates.